ejplatform/hyperpython/README.rst

 ...         p('Now you can write HTML in Python!'), ...     ]

-By default, HyperPython stores the DOM node for a later use.
-We can introspect, and modify the result.
+HyperPython stores the DOM node for a later use.
+We can introspect, query and modify the result.

 >>> fragment.attrs['id'] = 'element-id'
 >>> len(fragment.children)
 2

-We can use str() to print a very compact HTML or the ``.pretty()`` method to get a more human-friendly version of the HTML.
+str() prints a very compact HTML.
+Use ``.pretty()`` to get a more human-friendly version of the HTML.

 >>> print(fragment.pretty())
 <div class="alert-box" id="element-id">